Camouflage (Military science)

 View

-thumbnail White Star Line steamship AQUITANIA, camouflaged, escorted by destroyer, World War I
+White Star Line steamship AQUITANIA, camouflaged, escorted by destroyer, World War I

 real photo postcard, color, white border, divided back